Introduction to Theatre Space [DRAM 240]

 A theoretical and practical introduction to technical production including various elements of theatre space, design and construction, ground plans, and stage management.
 Students will be introduced to the nature of technical production, its many areas, its specific jobs, as well as its integral connection to theatre space and the design aspects of a production, particularly set design and stage management.

-Student evaluation will be based on participation in lecture and lab components, acquisition of skills, attitude, plus several completed assignments; a ground plan using CAD of one of a productions including 1/8” scale printout; a prompt script for a published play to include scene breakdown, daily rehearsal schedule, rehearsal reports, technical schedule, running sheets, contact sheets, blocking codes, properties track, etc; a construction project; 2 short quizzes
+Student evaluation will be based on participation in lecture and lab components, acquisition of skills, attitude, plus several completed assignments; a ground plan using CAD of one of a productions including 1/8” scale printout; a prompt script for a published play to include scene breakdown, daily rehearsal schedule, rehearsal reports, technical schedule, running sheets, contact sheets, blocking codes, properties track, etc; a Sound project; 2 short quizzes.

 COREQUISITE: DRAM 246/1.5